christopherbrou3/CTI-IMPLEMENTATION_ALIENVAULT-MISP/README.md

 # CTI-IMPLEMENTATION_ALIENVAULT-MISP-RITA-SPLUNK-SPAMHAUS
-Developed Cyber Threat Intelligence tools to automatically retrieve, update, and send  data feeds from ALIENVAULT, SPAMHAUS AND RITA to MISP and use SPLUNK to get a real-time event DASHBOARD.
+Developed Cyber Threat Intelligence tool to automatically retrieve, update, and send  data feeds from ALIENVAULT, SPAMHAUS AND RITA to MISP and use SPLUNK to get a real-time event DASHBOARD.